Armeno-Sasanian Wars of 363–371

-The Armeno-Sasanian Wars of 363–371 were a series of conflict between the Arsacid faction of the Kingdom of Armenia and the Sassanid Empire, led by shahanshah Shapur II.
+The Armeno-Sasanian Wars of 363–371 were a series of conflict between the Arsacid faction of the Kingdom of Armenia and the Sasanian Empire, led by shahanshah Shapur II.

 Historial context

 In 359 AD, another Roman-Persian war began, which ended with the defeat of Rome.
-Julian, Roman emperor at the time, was killed by a spear probably thrown by a Saracen (Lakhmid) auxiliary in Sasanian service, in the Battle of Samarra in 363 AD.
+Julian, the Roman emperor at the time, was killed by a Sasanian kontophoroi cavalry spearmen.
 The next emperor, Jovian, did not continue the war and signed a treaty with Persia.
 According to this treaty, the 5 southern Armenian provinces, along with 15 fortresses and cities, were to pass under the rule of the Persians.
 This treaty signed by Rome was called "shameful" by the 4th-century Roman historian Ammianus.
 This treaty allowed the Persian "king of kings" (Shahanshah) Shapur II to freely implement his plans for Greater Armenia.